Paradies tree

 Freshest Pasta: Pasta Fresca Naldi

-Watching owner Valeria command an army of pasta making nonnaswork their bones to the grind turning out handmade pork-stuffedtortellini, perfectly cut tagliatelle and layers of impeccable lasagna at Pasta Fresca Naldi is one of the great joys of lunching in Bologna.
-Pasta here is sold both raw and ready-made, but the precious few bar stools available in-house means you’re likely to enjoy these local specialties on the go or back at base camp.
+Watching owner Valeria command an army of pasta-making nonnas turning out handmade pork-stuffed tortellini, perfectly cut tagliatelle, and layers of impeccable lasagna at Pasta Fresca Naldi is one of the great joys of lunching in Bologna.
+Pasta here is sold both raw and ready-made, but the precious few bar stools available in-house mean you’re likely to enjoy these local specialties on the go or back at base camp.

 Best for Craft BeerIl Punto